Amirmoh11n/Classification-from-scratch/README.md

-# CIFAR-10 Image Classification with CNN
+# CIFAR-10 Image Classification with Deep CNN (PyTorch)

 ## Overview

-This project implements an image classification system on the CIFAR-10 dataset using a custom Convolutional Neural Network (CNN) built with PyTorch.
+This project implements an image classification system on the **CIFAR-10 dataset** using a custom deep Convolutional Neural Network built with **PyTorch**.

-The project is designed with a modular **Object-Oriented Programming (OOP)** architecture to provide clean code organization, scalability, and easy experimentation.
+The project follows a clean **Object-Oriented Programming (OOP)** architecture with a modular design for training, evaluation, visualization, and experimentation.

-The model learns to classify images into 10 different categories:
+The model is trained from scratch to classify images into 10 categories:

 * Airplane
 * Automobile